 Impairment in Communication domain as manifested by at least one of the following:

-Restricted repetitive and stereotyped patterns of behavior, interests, and activities, with at least one of the following
+Restricted repetitive and stereotyped patterns of behaviour, interests, and activities, with at least one of the following:

 Delays or abnormal functioning in at least one of the following areas, with onset prior to age 3 years:

 - Language as used in social communication, or